heptarch/heptarch.github.io/projects.md

-error-correcting codes, the Cosmic Microwave Background, electron diffraction, photovoltaic cells, MOSFET, CCDs, optical fibres, `UNIX`, `C`, support vector machines, the Fast Fourier Transform, Grover search, and Shor's algorithm, and other innovations too numerous to name.
+error-correcting codes, the Cosmic Microwave Background, electron diffraction, photovoltaic cells, MOSFET, CCDs, optical fibres, `UNIX`, `C`, support vector machines, the Fast Fourier Transform, Grover search, and Shor's algorithm, among other innovations too numerous to name.
 What made it special?
 Money, to begin with.
 Bell Labs operated under the auspices of a state monopoly, so no one had to hustle for grants, venture capital, or quarterly revenue.